opengeospatial/ogc-feat-geo-json/README.md

 This is a new OGC working group and the work is starting on June 1st, 2021.
 The initial goal is to have a draft of a candidate standard with initial implementations for review by the end of 2021.

+The current status is documented in the [proposals](https://github.com/opengeospatial/ogc-feat-geo-json/tree/main/proposals).

 ## Overview

 JSON is a popular encoding format for geospatial data.
 The light weight, simple syntax, and clear human and machine readability of JSON appeals to developers.
 GeoJSON has become a very popular encoding and is supported in most deployments of APIs implementing OGC API Features, but has limitations that prevent or limit its use in some cases.